LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LP-W09-D1-Audio+Video.md

 # HTML iFrame

 - Means "inline frame"
-- Another way of embedding a web page (or other document) inside of another web page.
+- A way of embedding a web page (or other document) inside of a web page.
   In the example below, the embedded web page is [butterflies.html](butterflies.html)
 - Reference: [w3schools iframe](https://www.w3schools.com/tags/tag_iframe.asp)
 ## Example: Embedding a Web Page

+Note that some web sites will block embedding of their web pages.
+In this example, I'm embedding one of my own web pages.

 ```html
 <iframe width="400" height="200" src="butterflies.html"></iframe>